fbertos/atlax360-hi-exercise/README.md

 1. Create indexes on these tables to increase the performance

-2. Create a Python command line process in order to move our data from SQL Server into a CSV file to be loaded in a Datawarehouse
+2. Create a Python command line process in order to move our data from SQL Server into a CSV file to be loaded into a Datawarehouse

 In order to achieve that, please:

 1. Create any index you decide it is needed to increase queries performance

-2. Please finish the extract method of our DBExtract class with the code needed to export the following data from SQL Server into a CSV file:
+2. Please finish the extract method of our DBExtract class with the code needed to export the following data from SQL Server into a CSV file by using Pandas Python library:
   - ItemId
   - ItemDocumentNbr
   - CustomerName
   - CreateDate (format YYYY-MM-dd HH:mm:ss)
   - UpdateDate (format YYYY-MM-dd HH:mm:ss)

-Please notice we just want active and non deleted items.
+Please notice we just want active (never deleted) items.

 3. We want also a column in the excel with the ItemSource calculated like:
    - ItemSource: Local if the CustomerName starts with 99